tomjn/WordPress-The-Right-Way/en/routing/where_query_variables_come_from.md

 Here, `posts_per_page` and `post_type` are query variables.

-## Query Variables Work in URLs Too
+## Query Variables Work In URLs Too

 You can append query variables on to a URL in WordPress, e.g.